Todaricli/tonytli-portfolio/README.md

 <img width="214" alt="image" src="https://github.com/UOA-CS732-SE750-Students-2024/cs732-assignment-Todaricli/assets/130806678/9559333d-d112-4b7a-98ff-fe4f4450d7f9">

 - ### Sub-routes
 Sometimes, we will need to have many sub-routes path under one major route path, in my case, the owner of the portfolio might have many experiences, and creating new file for each experience is tedious and not desirable.
-Thus, we can rely on svelte route parameter and utilize load() function to figure which experience the user want to navigate to.
+Thus, we can rely on svelte route parameter and utilize load() function to figure out which experience the user want to navigate to.
 ```
 <a on:click={changeState} href="/experiences/{singleExperience.slug}">{singleExperience.title}</a>
 ```